The PTARMIGAN LAND GROUP

 Our agile working policy allows all our staff to effectively balance their family commitments with their work to relieve the burden of being working parents and reduce reliance on female parents as the primary carer for children.

-Our team are employed for their skills, and trusted to manage their workload effectively themselves in liaison with the Senior Management Team, and our open and empathetic approach to communication means that the team feel empowered to find ways of working that balance their needs with the needs of their job.
+Our team are employed for their skills and trusted to manage their workload effectively themselves in liaison with the Senior Management Team, and our open and empathetic approach to communication means that the team feel empowered to find ways of working that balance their needs with the needs of their job.

-We achieve this by actively working with consultants with diverse teams, as a range of age, experience, gender, ethnicity and other backgrounds will translate into diverse and inclusive developments.
+On our projects, we are consciously designing for equitable communities, taking seriously the threats to women and girls in particular in designing public spaces.
+We achieve this by actively working with consultants with diverse teams, as a range of age, experience, gender, ethnicity, and other backgrounds will translate into diverse and inclusive developments.

 Goal 6 – Clean Water and Sanitation; Targets 6.2, 6.3, 6.4, 6.5, 6.6, 6b

-All our developments are designed with Sustainable Drainage Systems (SuDS) and we actively look for opportunities for water use reduction through efficiencies, passive cooling through good placemaking design, planting in the correct season to avoid intensive watering regimes, etc.
+All our developments are designed with Sustainable Drainage Systems (SuDS), and we actively look for opportunities for water use reduction through efficiencies, passive cooling through good placemaking design, planting in the correct season to avoid intensive watering regimes, etc.

 We try, wherever possible, to convey the long-term management of the surface water SuDS networks to the new community and support with education and empowerment of those communities in the achievement of ongoing sustainable water management.